eliamue/foundations-prep-april-2021/01-learning-the-tools-terminal-and-github/notes/terminal.md

 or!

+Maneuver out from the current directory
 ```
 mv ./child-dir/child-item.txt ./
 ```

 ---

-> Moving an item from a child directory to a sibling directory:
+### Options for moving an item from a child directory to a sibling directory:

+Go into the directory and lift it up from inside
 ```
 cd child-dir
 mv child-item ../sibling-dir
 ```

 or

+Maneuver it from the current directory

 ```
 mv ./child-dir/child-item ./sibling-dir